kiriri/gd2cs.py/README.md

 <b>Make sure to back-up all your files.
 No warranty of any kind is given.
 The author of this script cannot be held liable for any damage it may cause. <br><br>Use at your own risk.</b> <br><br>
 Known issues :<br>
 \- Keywords in strings or comments may be replaced<br>
+\- Ternary operators such as A?B:C are too expensive to parse correctly and are therefore ignored in some transformations.
 <br>
 Usage : <br>specify the input gd file via -f "\*" and the target output file via -o "\*" . <br>
 Use -t * to specify the number of spaces in a tab (default = 4).
 This will replace consecutive spaces with tabs so the regex patterns can match a mix of space-offsets and tab-offsets (eg "else:\n&nbsp;&nbsp;&nbsp;&nbsp;pass" will become "else:\n\tpass").<br>